MozillaFoundation/mofo-devops/ISSUE_TEMPLATE.md

 This and other comments like it will not appear in the issue you submit

+If you think this issue contains SENSITIVE, PRVIATE or SECURITY-related information: Please email devops@mozillafoundation.org instead of filing an issue.

 IF THIS IS AN EMERGENCY (i.e. donation website down!), please send an email to emergency@mozillafoundation.org from a "mozillafoundation.org" or "mozilla.com" email address to alert the on-call engineer.
 -->